Claim Compensation for Unlawful Immigration Detention - Specialist Compensation Lawyers

 • Litigation risk, if settling.
 If damages are agreed without trial, the amount will usually be less than a Claimant could have obtained if successful in court;

-• The claimant’s own conduct is responsible for the duration or conditions of detention but see, e.g. hunger strikes.
+• The claimant’s own conduct is responsible for the duration or conditions of detention, e.g. hunger strikes.

 After serving the Letter Before Claim to the Home Office, UKVI, our compensation lawyers usually receive a response within 3 months, confirming if the Home Office, UKVI wish to settle your claim for compensation for unlawful immigration detention.
 Once we enter into negotiations with the Home Office, UKVI to settle your compensation claim, it may take a further 3-4 months for the claim to settle.
 However, it is difficult to be precise about the time scale for this type of work due to the number of variables involved.